2026 · 05 · 02 · Sat

 Why it matters

 Security teams may gain faster investigation and response workflows.
-A dedicated offering can simplify procurement compared to general-purpose tools.
-It may reduce risk by focusing features on defensive use cases.
-Organizations should assess how it fits with existing security processes and reporting.
+Assess how it fits with existing security processes and reporting.

 OpenAI chosen for a U.S. classified AI program